 The privacy guarantees can remain in force even if there are future data releases, authorized or unauthorized.

 FPSD is an exciting technique that is presently making its way from the research lab and into practical applications.
 For example, a hospital could use a FPSD approach to create a dataset of hospital admissions.
-Such a dataset, based on actual patient admissions and outcomes, could be made available for download on the hospital website without the need for vetting researchers: since the dataset did not contain any actual patient information, it would not be considered protected health information (PHI) under the Health Insurance Portability and Accountability Act (HIPAA).
+Such a dataset, based on actual patient admissions and outcomes, could be made available for download on the hospital website without the need for vetting researchers: since the dataset did not contain any actual patient information, it would likely not be considered protected health information (PHI) under the Safe Harbor provisions of the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, because the dataset would not contain any of the 18 proscribed identifiers for the hospital’s patients.
 Researchers, students, and ordinary members of the public could download the dataset and learn about healthcare utilization costs, build statistical models predicting outcomes from treatments, and even do original research about hospital acquired infections.
 But a journalist who downloaded the data and tried to discover the actual patients who had acquired clostridium difficile (C. diff) in Room 305 would be out of luck, those specific records would not be from actual real people—they would have been synthesized from a formally private model.
 Likewise, a medical researcher attempting to link those C. diff infections to a specific piece of medical equipment, or a work shift of a particular nursing assistant, would similarly would find the publicly released data insufficient for that purpose.

 FPSD can also be the first part of an integrated approach for allowing researchers to work with highly sensitive confidential data: